 Google Analytics 4

 To load Google Fonts, add the preconnect hints and stylesheet link to Header Code Injection.
-Then apply the font using Custom CSS or an inline style tag.
-Always include display=swap in the Google Fonts URL.
-Read our detailed guide on changing fonts on Squarespace.
+Always include display=swap in the URL.

 Meta Tags